karanzaveri/Ecommerce-User-Behaviour/README.md

 ## Technologies Used

-- **Python**: The core programming language used for the analysis.
+- **Python**: The primary programming language for the project.
-- **Pandas**: For data manipulation and analysis.
+- **Pandas**: For data manipulation and cleaning.
-- **NumPy**: For numerical operations.
+- **NumPy**: For numerical computations.
-- **Matplotlib & Seaborn**: For data visualization.
+- **Matplotlib & Seaborn**: For creating visualizations.
-- **Scikit-learn**: For machine learning model training and evaluation.
+- **Scikit-learn**: For building and evaluating machine learning models.
-- **Jupyter Notebook**: For running and documenting the analysis.
+- **Jupyter Notebook**: For interactive analysis and documentation.

 ## Dataset Description

-Provide a brief description of the dataset used in this project.
-Include details such as:
+### Overview

+The dataset used in this project contains records of user interactions on an ecommerce platform.
+Each record represents a single interaction, such as a product view, a click, or a purchase.

+### Key Attributes

+- **User ID**: Unique identifier for each user.
+- **Session ID**: Identifier for a user session.
-- Number of records
+- **Timestamp**: The time of the interaction.
+- **Product ID**: Identifier for the product involved in the interaction.
-- Types of features (e.g., user demographics, clickstream data, etc.)
+- **Action**: Type of interaction (e.g., view, click, purchase).

-- Any preprocessing steps applied to the dataset
+### Data Sources

+If applicable, provide links or references to where the data was obtained.
+Mention any preprocessing steps taken to clean and prepare the data for analysis.

+## Data Preprocessing

+Before performing any analysis, the data was preprocessed as follows:

+- **Handling Missing Values**: Missing data were imputed or removed based on the context.
+- **Normalization**: Numeric features were scaled to improve model performance.
+- **Categorical Encoding**: Categorical variables were encoded using one-hot encoding or label encoding.

+## Exploratory Data Analysis (EDA)

+EDA is a critical step in understanding the underlying patterns and trends in the dataset.
+In this project, the EDA includes:

+- **Distribution Analysis**: Studying the distribution of key variables.
+- **Correlation Analysis**: Identifying relationships between different features.
+- **Time Series Analysis**: Examining trends over time, such as seasonal effects or spikes in user activity.
+- **User Segmentation**: Grouping users based on behavior to identify distinct user profiles.

+## Feature Engineering

+To enhance the predictive power of the models, several new features were created, including:

+- **Interaction Count**: The total number of interactions a user had.
+- **Time Spent**: The total time spent by a user on the platform.
+- **Product Category**: Derived from product IDs to capture category-level interactions.

+## Modeling

+The project involves building and evaluating several machine learning models, including:

+- **Logistic Regression**: For binary classification tasks.
+- **Random Forest**: For capturing complex relationships between features.
+- **Gradient Boosting**: For improving model performance on imbalanced datasets.

+Each model was trained and evaluated using cross-validation, and the results were compared to select the best-performing model.

+## Evaluation Metrics

+The models were evaluated using several metrics, including:

+- **Accuracy**: The proportion of correct predictions.
+- **Precision and Recall**: To balance false positives and false negatives.
+- **F1 Score**: The harmonic mean of precision and recall.
+- **ROC-AUC**: The area under the ROC curve to assess model discrimination.

 ## Results

+The key findings from the analysis include:

+- **User Behavior Patterns**: Identified common paths users take before making a purchase.
+- **Predictive Modeling**: Successfully predicted user purchases with a certain accuracy.
+- **Feature Importance**: Highlighted the most critical features influencing user decisions.

+## Visualization

-Summarize the key findings of your analysis here.
-This could include:
+Visualizations are provided to illustrate the key insights and findings from the analysis.
+These include:

-- Insights from EDA
-- Performance metrics of the machine learning models
-- Visualizations that highlight important trends
+- **User Interaction Heatmaps**: To show the intensity of interactions across different time periods.
+- **Feature Importance Plots**: To visualize which features have the most impact on predictions.
+- **ROC Curves**: To compare the performance of different models.

 ## Contributing

-If you'd like to contribute to this project, please follow these steps:
+If you would like to contribute to this project, please follow these steps:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature-branch`).
-3. Commit your changes (`git commit -m 'Add some feature'`).
+3. Make your changes and commit them (`git commit -m 'Add some feature'`).
 4. Push to the branch (`git push origin feature-branch`).
 5. Create a new Pull Request.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ## Contact Information

-If you have any questions, suggestions, or feedback, feel free to reach out to:
+If you have any questions, suggestions, or feedback, feel free to reach out:

 - **Name**: Karan Zaveri
 - **Email**: [your-karanzaveri92@gmail.com](mailto:karanzaveri92@gmail.com)
 - **LinkedIn**: [Karan Zaveri](https://www.linkedin.com/in/karanzaveri92)